taesakshi/Playlist-with-notes/README.md

 Welcome to the "Playlist with Notes" project!
 This web application showcases a personalized playlist with special notes attached to each song.
 The playlist is designed to be a heartfelt gift, capturing the essence of a long-distance relationship and celebrating special moments.
 The playlist features embedded Spotify tracks, allowing users to listen to their favorite songs directly from the page.

+## Live Demo

+You can view the live demo of the project at [https://taesakshi.github.io/Playlist-with-notes/](https://taesakshi.github.io/Playlist-with-notes/).

 ## Features

 - **Responsive Design**: The application is designed to be fully responsive, ensuring a great experience on both desktop and mobile devices.